Request a call

 #4 Evaluate and Measure the Knowledge Transferred

-Everything can be measured by evaluating the quality of knowledge and analyzing the results in terms of quality, completeness, and efficiency.
+Indeed, everything can be measured by evaluating the quality of knowledge and analyzing the results in terms of quality, completeness, and efficiency.
 But it’s worth remembering the starting point to be effective, making an effort to measure the success of the knowledge transfer.

-You may also be interested in our article — Important Agile Project Management KPIs and metrics.
+You may also be interested in our article: Important Agile Project Management KPIs and metrics.

 Conclusion